lyfar/awa-docs/docs/features/gdpr.md

 <FeatureSummary />

 ## Narrative
-GDPR Compliance operationalizes AWATERRA’s promise of mindful data stewardship.
-Users must understand what data we collect, why, and how to control it.
-The experience spans consent flows, profile settings, and backend tooling to honor access, portability, and deletion requests within mandated timelines.
+GDPR Compliance turns AWATERRA’s mindful data promise into daily practice.
+Users need clear explanations of what we collect, why, and how to control it across consent flows, settings, and backend tools.

-By designing transparent copy and resilient storage practices, we reduce legal risk while strengthening user trust.
-The system should feel empowering—not bureaucratic.
+Transparent copy and resilient storage reduce legal risk while strengthening trust.
+The system should feel empowering, not bureaucratic.

 ## Interaction Blueprint
 1. Present clear consent choices during signup with granular toggles for communications and data processing.